Wild Nevada

 State Parks

 3.5 million people visit Nevada’s state parks each year.
 World famous Lake Tahoe and Valley of Fire have a significant amount of visitation from outside Nevada and outside the USA.
 Off the radar parks include Beaver Dam (outside of Caliente).
-Adjacent to Tule Springs National Monument, Ice Age Fossils State Park will have a new visitor center in late 2019.
+Adjacent to Tule Springs National Monument, Ice Age Fossils State Park debuted a new visitor center in 2019.

 parks.nv.gov – Facebook – @nvstateparks